femiayodeji/breakout/README.md

 # breakout
-An arcade game developed and published by Atari, Inc., and released on May 13, 1976
+A remake of an arcade game developed and published by Atari, Inc., and released on May 13, 1976